aruskembaeva/finalsdp_project/README.md

 2)Observer - Observer pattern, he is a parent of subscribers(clients), has a handleEvent() method 3)Observed - Observer pattern, he is a parent of Menu Page(that control admins), can add, remove and notify Clients about changings in Menu
 4)Delivery - Adapter pattern, he is a parent of PickUpAdapter and Courier classes, has a delivery method.

+2nd example
+This project is about ice cream delivery.
+In this example we used 3 patterns: template,strategy,decorator,state, that connected template,strategy and decorator with each other
+In decorator pattern,it shows what products do we have.
+Template pattern,about delivery (pick up or courier) Strategy pattern,we will try to implement a simple Shopping Cart where we have two payment strategies – using Credit Card or using PayPal.